 If you are arriving at the Ezieza International airport, you can buy a pre-paid taxi ride to downtown Buenos Aires – everyone calls the city, BA – at the taxi kiosk in the center of the airport.
 The cost is the equivalent of about US$45.00.
 Alternatively, you can buy bus tickets at the Tienda Leon bus counter for about US$17.50.
 The bus takes about 50 minutes and will leave you in downtown BA from where you can either take a taxi or the subway/metro which is called the “subte” short for subterranean.

 In most countries I am aware of, the exchange rate received from ATMs are usually the most competitive.
 Not so in Argentina.
 We were surprised to see the exchange rate from an ATM to be quite poor.
-This triggered a search for the best exchange rates.
+This triggered a search for the best exchange rates for three days in Buenos Aires.
 The Casas de Cambio or, exchange houses, you find in the city seem to be the best option for exchanging currency, but they can be crowded with waiting times over an hour.
 The nicer Casas de Cambio are in upscale shopping malls.
 The best Casa de Cambio we found was in the Galerias Pacifico mall on Florida Street.
 Here there is only a short wait in pleasant, safe surroundings with respectable exchange rates.

 Here is a fact that might surprise first-timers; not all banks change money.
 One bank that does is the Banco de la Nacion which reportedly has good rates.
 Another option, although not recommended, is the arbolitos or, “little trees.”
 These are the people that line Florida street whispering offers to exchange currency or green, hence the name little trees.
 Their rates are better, and people do use them, but a little voice inside you should yell, “no good can come of this.”